ipfs/js-ipfs-repo-migrations/README.md

 Return the version of the latest migration.

-## CLI

-The CLI is a NodeJS binary named `jsipfs-repo-migrations`.
-It has several commands:

- * `migrate` - performs forward/backward migration to specific or latest version.
- * `status` - check repo for migrations that should be run.
- * `add` - bootstraps new migration.

-For further details see the `--help` pages.

 ## Creating a new migration

 Migrations are one of those things that can be extremely painful on users.
 At the end of the day, we want users never to have to think about it.
 The process should be: